How Post Guard AI Works

 Allow: The message remains in your inbox untouched.

+IMAP move operations are serialised (IMAP connections are single-threaded) even when classification runs in parallel.
 If you disagree with a classification, simply drag the email back to your inbox.
 Post Guard AI detects the banner and automatically whitelists that sender's domain for future messages.

 Classification Categories